-- 1.13.
-A potential DBD or DCD donor kidney will only be deemed unsuitable for transplantation if the organ has been offered and declined by all transplant centres through the Fast Track Scheme. - 1.14.
-A potential DBD cardiothoracic organ donor will only be deemed unsuitable for transplantation if the organs are declined because of grossly subnormal organ function by at least four transplant centres in the cardiothoracic offering sequence. - 1.15.
-For potential liver, pancreas and intestinal organ donors, a DBD or DCD donor organ will only be deemed unsuitable for transplantation if all potential transplant centres decline the organ except where the Liver, Pancreas and Bowel Advisory Groups have notified NHSBT of absolute contra-indications to donation. - 1.16.
-Well-functioning organs declined for other reasons (e.g. hepatitis C positive donor, Hep B surface antigen positive donor, HIV positive donor/HCV positive donor, HTLV positive donor) will be automatically simultaneously offered to those centres which have agreed to participate. - 1.17.
-A nominated RCPOC at the transplant centre e.g. recipient co-ordinator, transplant nurse or clinician, must be available at all times to liaise with the SNOD and the NORS Team. - 1.18.
-Transplant centres must provide NHSBT with a robust method of communication for the receipt of organ offers, which must be available 24 hours a day.
-Transplant centres must also have access to EOS to view the documented donor data. - 1.19.
-If there is no response from that telephone or pager after 45 minutes of trying to make contact, then the on-call NHSBT Regional Manager or ODT Hub Operations may move on to offer the organ to another transplant centre. - 1.20.
-Whilst transthoracic and/or transoesophageal echocardiography and short clinical films of function in situ are considered desirable by some cardiothoracic transplant centres, they are not mandatory investigations for cardiothoracic NORS Teams.
-Transplant centres may be required to make a judgement on whether or not to accept a heart based upon the information available without these investigations. - 1.21.
-A consultant transplant surgeon must be available at all times to receive donor organ specific information from ODT Hub Operations and/or SNODs and to relay recipient specific information to the NORS Team. - 1.22.
-The names and contact numbers of both the recipient co-ordinator and the accepting and transplanting consultant surgeons must be supplied to the SNOD when an offer of a donor organ is accepted. - 1.23.
-Transplant surgeons accepting an organ offer should be mindful of the guidance given by The Advisory Committee on the Safety of Blood, Tissues and Organs (SaBTO) regarding the risks of disease transmission from donors with specific infections or tumours. - 1.24.
-It is the responsibility of all transplant surgeons to review the full Donor Characterisation data and the Medical and Social History (MaSH) Questionnaire (FRM4211) on EOS prior to implantation in order to have a clear understanding of the relevant donor information.
-The NORS Lead surgeon and RCPoC must also review both forms prior to the team leaving their base to ensure the NORS team are aware of any additional requirements for retrieval. - 1.25.
-Transplant centres must adhere to the 45-minute timeframe for named, centre, group and fast track offers and 60 minutes for a cardiothoracic block offer.
+- 1.14 A potential DBD cardiothoracic organ donor will only be deemed unsuitable for transplantation if the organs are declined because of grossly subnormal organ function by at least four transplant centres in the cardiothoracic offering sequence. - 1.15 For potential liver, pancreas and intestinal organ donors, a DBD or DCD donor organ will only be deemed unsuitable for transplantation if all potential transplant centres decline the organ except where the Liver, Pancreas and Bowel Advisory Groups have notified NHSBT of absolute contra-indications to donation. - 1.16 Well-functioning organs declined for other reasons (e.g. hepatitis C positive donor, Hep B surface antigen positive donor, HIV positive donor/HCV positive donor, HTLV positive donor) will be automatically simultaneously offered to those centres which have agreed to participate. - 1.17 A nominated RCPOC at the transplant centre e.g. recipient co-ordinator, transplant nurse or clinician, must be available at all times to liaise with the SNOD and the NORS Team. - 1.18 Transplant centres must provide NHSBT with a robust method of communication for the receipt of organ offers, which must be available 24 hours a day.
+Transplant centres must also have access to EOS to view the documented donor data. - 1.19 If there is no response from that telephone or pager after 45 minutes of trying to make contact, then the on-call NHSBT Regional Manager or OTDT Hub Operations may move on to offer the organ to another transplant centre. - 1.20 Whilst transthoracic and/or transoesophageal echocardiography and short clinical films of function in situ are considered desirable by some cardiothoracic transplant centres, they are not mandatory investigations for cardiothoracic NORS Teams.
+Transplant centres may be required to make a judgement on whether or not to accept a heart based upon the information available without these investigations. - 1.21 A consultant transplant surgeon must be available at all times to receive donor organ specific information from OTDT Hub Operations and/or SNODs and to relay recipient specific information to the NORS Team. - 1.22 The names and contact numbers of both the recipient co-ordinator and the accepting and transplanting consultant surgeons must be supplied to the SNOD when an offer of a donor organ is accepted. - 1.23 Transplant surgeons accepting an organ offer should be mindful of the guidance given by The Advisory Committee on the Safety of Blood, Tissues and Organs (SaBTO) regarding the risks of disease transmission from donors with specific infections or tumours. - 1.24 It is the responsibility of all transplant surgeons to review the full Donor Characterisation data and the MASH form on EOS prior to implantation in order to have a clear understanding of the relevant donor information.
+The NORS Lead surgeon and RCPoC must also review both forms prior to the team leaving their base to ensure the NORS team are aware of any additional requirements for retrieval.

+1.25 Transplant centres must adhere to the 45-minute timeframe for named, centre, group and fast track offers and 60 minutes for a cardiothoracic block offer.